Cup-cake-lover/Cup-cake-lover.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

+# About Me

 Hi!
-I am Hari Prasad SV.
-(For a longer name please checkout the CV page :P).
-I am currently a masters student in Physics as part of the Bonn-Cologne graduate school for Physics and Astronomy.
-I am affiliated with University of Cologne.

-My primary interests include Non-equillibrium statistical physics, Computational neuroscience, complex systems and machine learning.
+I'm Hari Prasad SV.
+(For my full name, check out my CV page! :P)

+I am currently a master's student in Physics at the Bonn-Cologne Graduate School for Physics and Astronomy, affiliated with the University of Cologne.
+My primary interests include nonequilibrium statistical physics, computational neuroscience, complex systems, and machine learning.

-Feel free to browse through my projects (page currently under construction!)!
-In case if you have suggestions/comments mail me at [hpvariyar@gmail.com](mailto:hpvariyar@gmail.com)
+Feel free to browse through some of my projects (though the page is still updating!).
+If you have any suggestions or comments, drop me an email at [hpvariyar@gmail.com](mailto:hpvariyar@gmail.com).
+I'd love to hear from you!